How to Build and Maintain Good Credit: 11 Essential Steps for Financial Success

 But your score tells you only so much.
 To view the elements that go into the making of your score, you need to view your credit history report.
 By law, you’re entitled to three free credit reports every year — one from each of the three major credit bureaus (Equifax, Experian, and TransUnion).
 Study each of them carefully to get a full picture of your credit.

 Where should you look for mistakes?
 Start with the basics — names you’ve used, addresses, and personal information.
-Then review the list of your credit accounts, records of payment history, and details of bankruptcies or debts in collection.
-If you spot something amiss on your report, notify the reporting company right away.
+Then, review the list of your credit accounts, records of payment history, and details of bankruptcies or debts in collection.
+If you spot something amiss in your report, notify the reporting company right away.

 In 2018, 14.4 million people fell victim to identity theft.
 Accounts were illegally opened in their names, tax refunds were claimed on their behalf, or their credit cards saw unapproved charges.